- Where you can study

 Develop your understanding of world cultures

 Studying social anthropology will give you a different perspective on world affairs.
 It develops your understanding of other cultures and ethnic groups.
-It shows you how your way of life is just one of many possible ways of being human.
+It shows you how your way of life is just 1 of many possible ways of being human.
 You’ll learn to challenge your existing beliefs and put yourself in others’ shoes.

 Study a wide range of subjects